RadiusNetworks/proximitykit-documentation/docs/index.md

 <div class="tiles clearfix">
   <div class="tile">
     <img class="tile-image" src="pk-configure.png">
     <h3>1.
-Configure Geofences and iBeacons in the Web Portal</h3>
+Configure Geofences and Beacons in the Web Portal</h3>
-    <p>Configure and manage your Geofences and iBeacons in our simple web portal.
+    <p>Configure and manage your Geofences and Beacons in our simple web portal.
 This is where you setup your kit, normally one kit per app, and set the region attributes.</p>
   </div>
   <div class="tile">
     <img class="tile-image" src="pk-cloud.png">